Amy Adams: 2005–2007: Breakthrough with Junebug and Enchanted

-Disillusioned by her firing from Dr. Vegas, Adams, aged 30, considered quitting acting altogether after completing work on the independent comedy-drama Junebug, which had a production budget of under $1 million.
+Disillusioned by her firing from Dr. Vegas, thirty-year-old Adams considered quitting acting altogether after completing work on the independent comedy-drama Junebug, which had a production budget of under $1 million.
 Directed by Phil Morrison, the film featured her as Ashley Johnsten, a perky and talkative pregnant woman.
 Morrison was impressed with Adams's ability to not question her character's inherently good motives.
 She connected with Johnsten's faith in God and spent time with Morrison in Winston-Salem, North Carolina, where the film is set, attending church.
 She described making the film as "the summer I grew into myself", and after dyeing her hair red for the role, she decided not to go back to her natural blonde color.
 Junebug premiered at the 2005 Sundance Film Festival, where Adams won a special jury prize.
 Tim Robey of The Daily Telegraph labeled the film a "small, quiet miracle" and wrote that Adams had given "one of the most delicately funny and heartbreaking performances it's ever been my pleasure to review".
 Ann Hornaday of The Washington Post opined that her "radiant portrayal" reflected the film's "deeply humanist heart".
-For her performance, Adams won the Independent Spirit Award and Critics' Choice Award for Best Supporting Actress, and received an Academy Award nomination in the same category.
+For her performance, Adams won the Independent Spirit Award for Best Supporting Female and Critics' Choice Award for Best Supporting Actress, and received her first Oscar nomination (Best Supporting Actress).